-Most 4 year olds want to be independent and explore everything!
-Establishing good eating habits can be difficult but can be done through guidance.
-Healthful eating habits are acquired when parents focus on nurturing their child’s independent minds in such a way to not only promote growth and development but also encourage healthy eating habits.
-By presenting healthful choices at an early stage, you allow your 4 year old to develop decision making skills and eating habits that they can carry into adulthood (1).
-Mealtime should be enjoyed together—they give your child the independence to choose from the healthy foods you provide.
+By presenting healthful choices at an early stage, you allow your 4-year-old to develop decision-making skills and eating habits that they can carry into adulthood (1).
+Mealtime should be enjoyed together.
+Family meals help give your child the independence to choose from the healthy foods you provide.
 Growing up, my parents used mealtimes as a way for me and my sister to make our own choices, and we loved feeling like we were adults serving our own plates!
 Read this interview with dietitian Jill Castle for more tips on how to make mealtimes a positive experience for everyone!

 Here are some of my favorite combos that will please their taste buds and their bodies!